GhostWasFound13/GhostDev13/README.md

 - 🧠 Learning: **Mongoose**, **Websockets**, and **Microservices**
 - 💬 Ask me about: `Node.js`, `MongoDB`, `Express`, `Game dev logic`, `and etc`
 - 🌍 Based in: **Indonesia**
-- ⚡ Fun fact: *I debug faster when the coffee is strong ☕*
+- ⚡ Fun fact: *I coding a api with a strong Coffee ☕*

 ---